WalletWasabi/WasabiDoc/README.md

 Here you will find information about the nuances of privacy in Bitcoin, how Wasabi solves some of the existing problems, and how you can use this tool to defend yourself.

 If you would like to support the project by educating other people, this documentation repository is the right place for your efforts!
-If you have a question that is not yet covered, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues).
+If you have a question regarding the documentation, please [open an issue](https://github.com/zkSNACKs/WasabiDoc/issues).
 If you have an answer to a question, please [open a pull request](https://github.com/zkSNACKs/WasabiDoc/pulls).
 For more details on how to contribute, see the [contribution checklist](https://docs.wasabiwallet.io/building-wasabi/ContributionChecklist.html) or the [to-do](https://docs.wasabiwallet.io/building-wasabi/ToDo.html) list.

-The developers repository can be found [here](https://github.com/zkSNACKs/WalletWasabi).
+If you have a bug regarding the software specifically, please [open an issue](https://github.com/zkSNACKs/WalletWasabi/issues/new/choose) in Wasabi Wallet's [main repository](https://github.com/zkSNACKs/WalletWasabi).

 ---